vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-19 / The So-called ‘Jaunpur Stone Inscription of ¯Iśvaravarman’ 387
+19 / The So-called ‘Jaunpur Stone Inscription of Īśvaravarman’ 387

 the mighty. . .
 (2) 22